Acceptance, adaptation, achievement

 Health and Social Care

-There may be a range of complex issues which impact on ability of a young person to succeed in school.
-We work closely with professionals from all statutory agencies bridging the gap between education, health and social care.
+Complex issues may impact on the ability of a young person to succeed in school.
+NT&AS works closely with professionals from statutory agencies bridging the gap among education, health and social care.

 Young people

-NT&AS enables young people to succeed within the educational setting removing the barriers to learning as a result of their SEN. We want to give young people the skills to succeed in a variety of educational and social settings.
-We hold high expectations and are committed to providing all young people with the opportunity to participate and contribute to society.
-We aim to give young people the opportunity to participate and have their own views heard.
+NT&AS enables young people to succeed within their educational setting removing the barriers to learning.
+NT&AS aims to give young people the skills to succeed in a variety of educational and social settings.
+NT&AS holds high expectations and encourages young people to feel valued and able to express their views.

 Families

-NT&AS works closely with families, listening carefully to their views, ensuring everyone is able to contribute and that children and young people are always at the centre of plans.
-Families are supported so that they feel able to help their children.
+NT&AS works closely with families listening to their views and valuing their contribution.
+Children and young people are always at the centre of planning.